 - Encouraging all pupils to play a helpful part in the life of the school. neighbourhood, community and the wider world.

-The school's five ECM cross-curricular days give scope for a variety of events, guests, presentations and peer-led initiatives that broaden and deepen pupils' personal, social and economic development through involvement in many areas of work not covered elsewhere in the school curriculum.
+The school's five Power cross-curricular days give scope for a variety of events, guests, presentations and peer-led initiatives that broaden and deepen pupils' personal, social and economic development through involvement in many areas of work not covered elsewhere in the school curriculum.

 The ethos of the school, the quality of its relationships, its concern with equality of opportunity for every child and the values which it exemplifies are crucial factors in pupils' personal and social development.